elastic/kibana/src/plugins/data/server/server.api.md

     };
     // (undocumented)
     getFieldByName(name: string): IndexPatternField | undefined;
-    getFormatterForField(field: IndexPatternField | IndexPatternField['spec'] | IFieldType): FieldFormat;
+    // Warning: (ae-forgotten-export) The symbol "FieldFormat" needs to be exported by the entry point index.d.ts getFormatterForField(field: IndexPatternField | IndexPatternField['spec'] | IFieldType): FieldFormat;
     getFormatterForFieldNoDefault(fieldname: string): FieldFormat | undefined;
     // Warning: (ae-forgotten-export) The symbol "IndexPatternField" needs to be exported by the entry point index.d.ts